karmakaragradwip02/sentiment_analysis_BERTMODEL/README.md

 ## Overview

-Sentiment analysis involves determining the sentiment expressed in a piece of text, whether it is positive, negative, or neutral.
+Sentiment analysis involves determining the sentiment expressed in a piece of text, whether it is positive or negative.
 Leveraging pre-trained language models, such as OpenAI's GPT (Generative Pre-trained Transformer), BERT (Bidirectional Encoder Representations from Transformers), or others, can significantly enhance sentiment analysis performance.

-This repository focuses on the fine-tuning of a language model, specifically [mention the language model used, e.g., GPT-3], using a dataset annotated for sentiment analysis.
+This repository focuses on the fine-tuning of a language model, specifically [distilbert-base-uncased], using the files of IMDB annotated for sentiment analysis.
 The steps involved include preparing the dataset, configuring the model for fine-tuning, and training the model on the sentiment analysis task.

 ## Repository Structure

-- `amazoninstrumentreview/`: Placeholder for the sentiment analysis dataset.
-- `archive/`: Placeholder for storing the pre-trained language model.
+- `extrat_text_to_csv.ipynb`: Extracting the text from the text files in IMDB folders and creating 2 csv files for test and train.
-- `assessment.py`: Python script for making sentiment predictions using the fine-tuned model.
+- `sentiment_analysis_colab.ipynb`: Ipynb script for making sentiment predictions using the fine-tuned model.
 - `README.md`: Instructions and information for fine-tuning and using the sentiment analysis model.

 ## Notes